 During my travels I’ve seen a lot of statues depicting dragons.
 Saint Georg and the dragon is a popular motif all over Europe.
 I especially liked the dragons of Ljubljana, where I crossed the Dragon bridge and saw the city emblem feature a dragon.
 But Krakow is probably the only place I know where you can actually visit a dragon den.

-The cathedral on the hill have “dragon bones” hanging in a chain above the entrance and also features yet another dragon statue.
+The cathedral next to the palace have “dragon bones” hanging in a chain above the entrance and also features yet another dragon statue.

 In short, here be dragons.